ppy/osu-wiki/news/2021/2021-04-27-results-a-labour-of-love.md

 ![Overall runner-up badge](/wiki/shared/news/2021-04-27-results-a-labour-of-love/runnerup.png)

 Nostalgia is the name of the game with this entry.
-Sporting a retro synthwave remix by [Shadren](https://osu.ppy.sh/users/745494), a simply classic beatmap spread of Easy through Insane by [Shmiklak](https://osu.ppy.sh/users/5504231) / [Shadren](https://osu.ppy.sh/users/745494) / [Daycore](https://osu.ppy.sh/users/5596337) / [wajinshu](https://osu.ppy.sh/users/6339790), and an absolute masterpiece of a storyboard by Shmiklak, this submission brings you back to your cherished osu! memories from years past.
+Sporting a retro synthwave remix by ::Shadren::{ user-id=745494 }, a simply classic beatmap spread of Easy through Insane by ::Shmiklak::{ user-id=5504231 } / [Shadren](https://osu.ppy.sh/users/745494) / ::Daycore::{ user-id=5596337 } / [wajinshu](https://osu.ppy.sh/users/6339790), and an absolute masterpiece of a storyboard by Shmiklak, this submission brings you back to your cherished osu! memories from years past.

 While it may not have scored especially high from either the mapper or musician panels alone, factoring in the storyboard is what pushed this entry above the crowd.
 For creating their overall solid submission, everyone on team *schoolboy fans* received the overall runner-up profile badge!

 ![Overall runner-up badge](/wiki/shared/news/2021-04-27-results-a-labour-of-love/alol_overallrunnerup@2x.png)

-Seeing as the *Elite Storyboarder* title wasn't awarded to anyone in the overall winning team, we've passed down the title to [Shmiklak](https://osu.ppy.sh/users/5504231) for their outstanding creativity in this contest (along with their vast experience with storyboarding elsewhere of course!).
+Seeing as the *Elite Storyboarder* title wasn't awarded to anyone in the overall winning team, we've passed down the title to ::Shmiklak::{ user-id=5504231 } for their outstanding creativity in this contest (along with their vast experience with storyboarding elsewhere of course!).

 ### Overall winner